ritvikmath/jekyll-now/_posts/2016-7-23-SwipeMarket.md

 A market rises!
 The 2014 - 2015 year seems to be the transition period between the rudimentary bartering system of 2013-14 and the full blown market we will see in 2015-16.
 Perhaps the biggest change in the 2014-15 year is the rise in both ask and bid price from around $4 to $5.
 Swipes just got more expensive.

-Also, while the ask prices are still pretty rigid over time, with sporatic diversions from the mean, we clearly see the bid prices adopting an intricate pattern.
+Also, while the ask prices are still pretty rigid over time, with sporadic diversions from the mean, we clearly see the bid prices adopting an intricate pattern.
 Indeed, by the Spring 2015 quarter (Late March to Early June), we see key patterns emerging in the market, one of which is the decline in bid price at a quarter's end.

 ## 2015 - 2016 Year